timdawg/SSL-Badge/README.md

 ### Config Variables

-These variables can be found at the top of the index.php script
+These config variables can be found at the top of the index.php script

 * **$public** - Specifies if the script can be used for any website (true) or restricted to the domains in $allowed_domains [Boolean]
 * **$generate_form** - Specifies if the HTML code generator form should be allowed [Boolean]